Dear Sir:

 that holds nothing but my eloquence, an

-appropriate confidence, and then there’s
+appropriate confidence.
+And then there’s

-an audience, and I look into their eyes
+an audience.
+I look into their eyes and

-I am.
-The fluidity of freedom, the
+of who I am.
+The fluidity of freedom,

-euphoria of engagement, of being seen,
+the euphoria of engagement, of being

-and the many directions each collaborator
+seen, and the many directions each

-takes what I have so happily and
+collaborator takes what I’ve so

-freely given.
+happily and so freely given.